 How It Works

-- Register to be matched with a mentor—Submit an online Mentor Match Request form (5 minutes) provided by MC/CREW Career Center and receive a match notification email with mentor’s professional background information (3-5 business days).
+- Register to be matched with a mentor—Complete the online Career Guide Student Request form (5 minutes) provided by MC/CREW Career Center and receive a match notification email with mentor’s professional background information (3-5 business days).

 - Discover next steps for career development - Receive a notification email with one-time feedback from mentor (up to 14 business days).

 - Share your experience—Complete the Student Satisfaction Survey (2 minutes).

-- Connect with mentor—Send thank-you email, maintain contact—if mutually agreed
+- Appreciate your mentor—Send thank-you email, and maintain contact—if mutually agreed.